kleinschmidt/kavli/notes.md

         * Computational level: inference (speech as example, focus on prediction)
         * Implementation level: efficiency (allocate time, space, energy)
-    * Connection between inference and efficiency considerations:
+    * There's a deep connection between inference and efficiency considerations:
-        * quantify efficiency as mutual information between the stimulus (which is a fact about the world) and neural population response (which is all that you have to go on)
+        * quantify efficiency as mutual information between the stimulus (which is a fact about the world) and neural population response (which is all that you have to go on).
+        * If you don't make accurate predictions, you're either going to miss potentially informative things (don't cover that part of stimulus space), or you're going to allocate a lot of resources to things that aren't very informative (they're complementary).
 * _Which_ statistics does the brain care about?
     * "Statistics of the world" are **non-stationary**: change from one situation to the another.
 Both for the sake of accurate inference _and_ efficiency, the brain ought to care about these changes.
+    * Evidence that it does: **adaptation** is pervasive in the brain and behavior.
+    * Inference at a higher level: about the _distributions_ of stimuli.